-The four depreciation methods above are used for managerial and business valuation purposes.
-And although it’s important to understand these depreciation methods, many small business owners will only record depreciation as it is calculated by their accountants for the tax return.
+The four methods above are used for managerial and business valuation purposes.
+And although it’s important to understand these methods, many small business owners will only record depreciation as it is calculated by their accountants for the tax return.
 This ensures the balance sheet matches the tax return, which in turn makes it easier to validate the accuracy of the financial statements.

 Tax depreciation is different from depreciation recorded for managerial purposes.
 Tax depreciation follows a system called MACRS, which stands for modified accelerated cost recovery system.
 MACRS is a form of accelerated depreciation, and the IRS publishes tables for each type of property.
 You can learn more about MACRS depreciation and review the tables on the IRS’s website.

-One often-overlooked benefit of properly recognizing depreciation in your financial statements is that you can use depreciation to plan for and manage your business’s cash requirements.
+One often-overlooked benefit of properly recognizing depreciation in your financial statements is that you can use this calculation to plan for and manage your business’s cash requirements.
 This is especially helpful if you want your business to fund the acquisition of future assets rather than taking out a loan to acquire them.

 Let’s look back at our very first example.
 Because we have taken the time to determine the useful life of our equipment for depreciation purposes, we can make an educated assumption that we will need to purchase a new piece of equipment within the next eight years.
 The earlier we can start planning for that purchase—perhaps by setting aside $2,500/month in a business savings account—the easier it will be to fund the replacement of the equipment when the time comes.

 Properly accounting for depreciation in your financial statements helps you ensure you have the most accurate view of your business’s value at all times.
-You can also use depreciation to help you plan for future cash requirements in your business.
+You can also use this calculation to help you plan for future cash requirements in your business.
 This helps you leverage one of the primary benefits of good accounting: being able to use your financials to make educated business decisions.